 Always air dry iced sugar cookies overnight to allow the icing to harden before storing or packing.
 For shipping, use plastic wrap to double wrap each cookie before placing snuggly in a column in freezer weight ziplock bags.

 Part 3 New Recipe: Strawberry Lemonade Bars are the new recipe included in this care package.
 These soft and fruity bars are bursting with strawberry and lemon.
 A crunchy top crust gives way to soft chewiness inside.
 Desert-safe ingredients make Strawberry Lemonade Bars an excellent choice for warm weather care packages.

-Celebrate spring with some Spring Flowers or Sunshine Sugar Cookies.
+Celebrate spring with some Spring Flowers & Sunshine Iced Sugar Cookies.
 Whether you share them in person or through the mail, these cookies are sure cause smiles.